ruby-numo/numo-ffte/README.md

-# FFTE Ruby wrapper with Numo::NArray
+# FFTE interface for Ruby with Numo::NArray

 ## FFTE
 * is a package to compute Discrete Fourier Transforms of